jundalisay/superblist/content/en/research/sarkar/idea/chapter-05.md

 Thus, the mind acts through the organs and nerves to receive or radiate the quantum-perceptions.

-The portion of mind which deals with the sense-organs is called the crude stage.
+The portion of mind which deals with the sense-organs is called the crude portion.
 <!-- kamamaya  -->
 - This controls the physical longings of the microcosm.